prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 # Upgrade guide (Prisma 1 to Prisma Framework)

-This upgrade guide describes how to migrate a Node.js project that's based on [Prisma 1](https://github.com/prisma/prisma) and uses the [Prisma client](https://www.prisma.io/docs/prisma-client/) to the Prisma Framework.
+This upgrade guide describes how to migrate a Node.js project that's based on [Prisma 1](https://github.com/prisma/prisma) and uses the [Prisma client](https://www.prisma.io/docs/prisma-client/) to Prisma 2.

 ## Overview

-On a high-level, the biggest differences between Prisma 1 and the Prisma Framework are the following:
+On a high-level, the biggest differences between Prisma 1 and Prisma 2 are the following:

-- The Prisma Framework doesn't require hosting a database proxy server (i.e. the [Prisma server](https://www.prisma.io/docs/prisma-server/)).
+- Prisma 2 doesn't require hosting a database proxy server (i.e. the [Prisma server](https://www.prisma.io/docs/prisma-server/)).
-- The Prisma Framework makes the features of Prisma 1 more modular:
+- Prisma 2 makes the features of Prisma 1 more modular:
   - _Data modeling and migrations_ from Prisma 1 are now done via a dedicated `prisma2 migrate` subcommand
   - _Database access using the Prisma client_ from Prisma 1 is done using Prisma Client JS
-- The Prisma 1 datamodel and the `prisma.yml` have been merged into the [Prisma schema](../prisma-schema-file.md) that's used in the Prisma Framework
+- The Prisma 1 datamodel and the `prisma.yml` have been merged into the [Prisma schema](../prisma-schema-file.md) that's used in Prisma 2
-- The Prisma Framework uses a its own modeling language instead of being based on GraphQL SDL
+- Prisma 2 uses a its own modeling language instead of being based on GraphQL SDL

 Based on these differences, the high-level steps to upgrade a project from using Prisma 1 are as follows:

-1. Install the Prisma Framework CLI as a development dependency
+1. Install Prisma 2 CLI as a development dependency
-1. Use the Prisma Framework CLI to convert your Prisma 1 datamodel to the Prisma schema
+1. Use Prisma 2 CLI to convert your Prisma 1 datamodel to the Prisma schema
 1. Adjust your application code, specifically replace the API calls from the Prisma client with those of Prisma Client JS

 Note that the steps will look somewhat different if you're ...: